 Cameron Brown is psyched!
-He’s wanted to be teacher for a long time.
+He's wanted to be teacher for a long time.
 Now, he’s getting the knowledge and experience he’ll need to excel in that profession.
-And every day, he feels more and more inspired.
-“I’m in class all day three days a week, and in public schools the other two days.
-My professors are awesome and the classes I’m taking are fantastic.
+“I’m in class three days a week, and in public schools the other days.
+My professors are awesome and the classes are fantastic.
 I really look forward to them.”

-Regarding sports, whether he’s running (he competes year-round), playing intramurals (he’s on several teams) or sailing (he’s on the College’s club team) – Cameron is all in.
+Whether he’s running (he competes year-round), playing intramurals (he’s on several teams) or sailing (he’s on the College’s development team) – Cameron is all in.
 He’s also committed to helping others.
-For example, he is co-organizing the College’s participation in Relay for Life (a fundraiser for the American Cancer Society), and he helps out regularly with Chucktown Squash, a sports program for elementary and middle school students.
-As involved as he is in all this, Cameron is most passionate about becoming a good teacher.
+For example, he regularly volunteers with Chucktown Squash, a sports program at the College for elementary and middle school students.

-Like all physical education majors, Cameron had to take physiology, anatomy and kinesiology (the study of human movement).
-“Those courses form an important basis for the other things we study, but they do tend to make this one of the more challenging majors at the College.
+Like all physical education majors, Cameron has to take courses in physiology, anatomy and kinesiology (the study of human movement).
+“Those form an important basis for the other things we study, but they do tend to make this a challenging major.
 Fortunately, we’re well supported by the faculty.
-I feel like they’re all on my team and doing the best they can to help me become a better teacher.”
+I feel like they’re all on my team and doing everything they can to help me become a better teacher.”

-- Students complete more than 150 hours in pre-K through 12 public schools in diverse environments (urban, suburban, rural and adapted) prior to their student teaching.
+❱❱ Our students complete more than 150 hours in pre-K through 12 public schools.

-- Graduates are certified for pre-K through 12.
+❱❱ Our graduates are certified to teach grades pre-K through 12.